 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-One day in Brussels Itinerary – Explore the Best of Brussels in a day
+Tips for One day in Brussels Itinerary – What to do in Brussels for a day?

 We stayed in Brussels for a week, and totally loved it.
 This one day in Brussels Itinerary is exactly what we did on our first day of exploration of the city.
 Majority of the popular tourist attractions in Brussels are located in the central part of the city and that’s where we recommend spending the most of your day.